-The district council awards grants to properly constituted organisations to assist with projects which benefit the community and that match Council policy.
+We award grants to organisations to assist with projects which benefit the community and that match council policy.

-There are three main forms of grant available:
+There are two main forms of grant available:

-- Community Grants – for local projects that benefit an area of North Hertfordshire
+- Community Grants – for local projects that benefit an area of North Herts

 How to apply